TeamFractalTree/FractalTree/README.md

   ![Website](https://img.shields.io/website?url=https%3A%2F%2Fapp.fractal-tree.org)
 </div>

+# The Problem 🚨

+In crisis-affected areas, millions of children lack access to quality education, especially in computer science—a critical skill for the future.
+Language barriers, bad internet, and limited access to laptops and computers make learning coding even more difficult.

+# The Solution 💡

+Our platform fills this gap by providing a multilingual, offline-capable app teaching programming skills in dozens of languages and multiple coding languages to ensure no child is left behind.
+All you need is a pen, paper, and a smartphone.

+Our platform bridges the digital divide with:
+- A scanner that transcribes handwritten code for easy editing, running and sharing
+- Interactive lessons in a variety of coding languages
+- Support for dozens of spoken languages to break regional barriers
+- A space to create, share, and run projects in a safe and secure environment Although people can run code on their phones already with existing solutions like replit, and typing using an on-screen keyboard, it is much more efficient to write down code on paper and scan it.
+The ability to use it offline ensures students can learn uninterrupted, even in low-connectivity areas.

 # Installation 🚀

 Fractal Tree was primarily designed for Android, we highly recommend trying it using an Android phone.